cristi-0392/enablement-hub/docs/training/index.md

 # Training

 Training materials and walkthroughs for the POC.
+This document will outline how to set up your environment for Agent development and how to use Copilot Studio

 <br>